AATE Festival Film + Architecture Workshop 2025

 After developing the concept for your film in the first sessions with the guidance of international guest lectures, you will explore the process of filmmaking, gaining concrete knowledge about organizing, filming and editing your work, as well as creating a relevant, dramaturgically well-functioning story.
 Professional filmmakers and editors, Sofie Stilling, and others, will instruct you and assist you in the production of a maximum 4-minute-long film.

 The course will conclude with an exhibition of works completed by participants over the one-week programme.
-All the films produced during the workshop will be premiered at the PALAS cinema on Saturday 04th October at 16:30pm.
+All the films produced during the workshop will be premiered at Festival on Saturday 04th October at 16:30pm.